How to Start a Dead ATV: Step-By-Step Guide

 9. Other Causes of a Dead ATV

-We’ve now covered the most common causes to look into when your ATV is dead.
-However, the list is not complete.
+We have now addressed the most common causes to investigate when your ATV won’t start.
+However, the list is not yet complete.

 Other things to look for are blown fuses (lights, instrument panel, or ECU fuses), loose or corroded ground wires, damaged wires shorting out, and a defective rollover shutdown relay.

-All of these topics are covered in our post on reasons why your ATV is not getting power
+All these topics are covered in our post on why your ATV is not getting power

 How to Start an ATV That Has a Dead Battery

-Suppose your initial testing came out with the battery completely dead, but you cannot charge or replace it.
+Suppose your initial testing deemed the battery dead, but you cannot charge or replace it.
 In that case, the options you are left with are limited.

 Jump-Start the ATV

-Jump-starting is using a set of jumper cables to connect the battery on another vehicle, such as an ATV or a car, to the battery on your ATV.
+Jump-starting is a method that uses a set of jumper cables to connect the battery on another vehicle, such as an ATV or a car, to the battery on your ATV.
 The healthy battery will provide external starting power to the dead battery.

-Jump-starting is not considered a suitable method to charge your dead ATV battery fully.
+Jump-starting is not a suitable method to fully charge your dead ATV battery.
 It’s only meant to stay connected for a few minutes until you succeed in starting the dead ATV.

 IMPORTANT: When using a car as a donor battery, it should stay OFF during the entire procedure.